bassjobsen/bootstrap-styleguide/README.md

 - [NodeJS](https://nodejs.org/en/) (0.12 or greater)
 - [Git](https://git-scm.com/)

-This template can be installed with the Foundation CLI, or downloaded and set up manually.
+This template can be installed with the Bootstrap CLI, or downloaded and set up manually.

 ### Using the CLI

-Install the Foundation CLI with this command:
+Install the Bootstrap CLI with this command:

 ```bash
 npm install bootstrap-cli --global
 ```

-Use this command to set up a blank Foundation for Sites project with this template:
+Use this command to set up a Bootstrap 4 Style guide with this template:

 ```bash
 bootstrap new --template styleguide